Otumian-empire/30-days-of-coding-with-axionteq-LLC/README.md

 and the 2th and 3th indexed elements are the second row.

 ## day 14
-Write a program to the roots of a quadratic equation of the form, ax^2 + bx + c = 0, taken a, b and c as input.
+Write a program to the find roots of a quadratic equation of the form, ax^2 + bx + c = 0, given a, b and c as input.

 ## day 15
 Write a program that calculates and prints the sum of all the natural numbers divisible by